The benefits of a workplace mentoring program for employers 🙌

 Mentors will guide new hires on their professional journeys and help with their onboarding process as they settle into the company.

-Workplace mentoring programmes are useful in allowing new employees to gain valuable information and learn from an experienced employee, helping to give them the tools they need and shape them into becoming a valuable employee at your company.
+These programmes are useful in allowing new employees to gain valuable skills directly from an experienced employee, rather than a training manual.

-How we use a workplace mentoring scheme at Give a Grad a Go 🤝
+How we use a mentoring scheme at Give a Grad a Go 🤝

 icons-07

-The buddy is usually someone who has been in a similar role to them within the last few months, so can relate to the thoughts and questions that they may have at the start of the new role.
+We also incorporate varied training sessions and touch-points with members of different teams and departments.
+This includes shadowing someone who has been in a similar role to them within the last few months, so they can relate to the thoughts and questions that they have at the start of the new role.

 What does your business aim to gain from a mentoring scheme? 💭